-Key Healthcare Associated Infection Headlines for October 2019
+Key Healthcare Associated Infection Headlines for January 2020

-- NHS Borders had 7 Staphylococcus aureus Bacteraemia (SAB) cases between April 2019 and October 2019.
+- NHS Borders had 14 Staphylococcus aureus Bacteraemia (SAB) cases between April 2019 and January 2020.
 To achieve the HEAT target rate of 24.0 cases or less per 100,000 acute occupied bed days (AOBD) by March 2020, NHS Borders should have no more than 19 cases per year.
-NHS Borders is on target to achieve this. - NHS Borders had 12 Clostridium difficile infection (CDI) cases between April 2019 and October 2019.
+NHS Borders is on target to achieve this. - NHS Borders had 17 Clostridium difficile infection (CDI) cases between April 2019 and January 2020.
 To achieve the CDI HEAT target rate of 32.0 cases or less per 100,000 total occupied bed days (TOBD) for patients aged 15 and over, by March 2020, NHS Borders should have no more than 33 cases per year.
-NHS Borders is on target to achieve this.
+NHS Borders is on target to achieve this. - NHS Borders has plans in place for testing and caring for suspected and confirmed Coronavirus patients.